Best Email Clients for 2026

 The big innovation: the Screener.
 Every first-time sender gets blocked until you manually approve them.
 Sounds extreme, but it kills spam dead.
 Once someone's approved, they go to your "Imbox" (yes, Imbox, not Inbox).
 Everyone else?
 Screened out.
 It's brutal but effective if you're drowning in unwanted email.

 HEY organizes emails into feeds instead of folders.
 The Feed shows newsletters and updates.
 Files shows emails with attachments.
 Paper Trail shows receipts and transactional stuff.
 It auto-sorts based on what it thinks each email is, and honestly, it's pretty accurate.
-This organizational system either clicks instantly or feels totally alien.

 HEY Email logo